b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 There are a few candidates for which article will have these answers.
 To me, [this article](https://www.churchofjesuschrist.org/study/new-era/2019/08/vaping-coffee-tea-and-marijuana?lang=eng) seems to be the closest match.
 It says absolutely fuck-all about iced coffee.

 Look, I already know the answer that I'm looking for, I'm just trying to find it in writing.
-Coffee is bad at any temperature, don't ask why. *Somehow*, "hot drinks" includes cold drinks.
-If we've stretched those two words to span the entire range of temperatures that humans can call palatable for beverages, then why not just rule out any liquid that isn't parasite-ridden creek water?
+Coffee is bad at any temperature, and don't ask why. *Somehow*, "hot drinks" includes *cold drinks*.
+If we've stretched the word "hot" to span the entire range of temperatures that humans can call palatable for beverages, why did God use *temperature* as the disqualifying factor?
+At this point, we may as well just rule out any liquid that isn't parasite-ridden creek water.
+Why can't we just clarify that the offending factor is coffee beans or tea leaves?
+It clearly has nothing to do with temperature, since these two drinks are forbidden at *any* temperature.

 &nbsp;